 - Support a young person through an ongoing relationship

-- Serve as a positive role model and friend
+- Serve as consistent, positive role model and friend

-- Build the relationship by planning and participating in activities together
+- Build the mentoring relationship by planning and participating in activities together

 - Strive for mutual respect